Director Franck Khalfoun

 Like many of its modern horror brethren, there is little that separates it from other similar films.

 It’s fine Saturday night viewing fare but quite predictable.

 Films set during the Christmas holiday and especially in festive New York City always enrapture me so P2 gets a leg up.
 The film doesn’t utilize the holiday very well save for a smattering of decorations within an office building, some snow, and one creepy holiday song.

-Set on Christmas Eve, the plot follows a young businesswoman named Angela (Rachel Nichols) who becomes trapped in an underground parking garage in midtown Manhattan, where she is pursued by a psychopathic unhinged security guard (Wes Bentley) who is obsessed with her.
+Set on Christmas Eve, the plot follows a young businesswoman named Angela (Rachel Nichols) who becomes trapped in an underground parking garage in midtown Manhattan.
+She is pursued by a psychopathic unhinged security guard (Wes Bentley), who is obsessed with her.